-Garnish can add flavor nuances and aesthetics that capture the drinker's attention.
+Garnish can add flavour nuances and aesthetics that capture the drinker's attention.
 Elevate your garnish further using the art of dehydration.

 Understanding Garnish Dehydration

-Dehydrated garnishes offer textural contrast, a pop of flavor, and a preserved aesthetic that fresh garnish cannot replicate.
+Dehydrated garnishes offer textural contrast, a pop of flavour, and a preserved aesthetic that fresh garnish cannot replicate.

 Dehydrated garnishes can also be a great addition to sustainable practices in that they reduce food waste by effectively extending the shelf life of fresh ingredients.
 What’s more, dehydration allows bartenders to preserve seasonal ingredients when they are in good supply and less expensive, which can help reduce the demand for out-of-season produce that requires more resources to grow and transport.

 Essential Tools for Garnish Dehydration

 - Food Dehydrator: A device designed to remove moisture from food items at controlled temperatures.

 - Oven: In the absence of a dehydrator, a conventional oven set at a low temperature can achieve similar results.